dmorse/pscfpp/README.md

   - Automatic optimization of unit cell parameters so as to minimize the SCFT free energy density

-  - Imposition of any user-selected space-group symmetry on SCFT solutions
+  - Optional imposition of any user-selected space-group symmetry on SCFT solutions

   - Built-in database of symmetry operations for all 230 3D space groups and 17 2D plane groups